voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/events.md

 ---
 ### On Signaling Channel Error

-Emitted when an error occured when the SDK tries to connect to a conference.
+Emitted when an error occurs when the SDK tries to connect to a conference.

 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/event-signaling-error.png" width="250px">